 Get wide-ranging perspectives on the future of the food industry.
 Hosted by Kelly Brownell of Duke's World Food Policy Center.

-Ways & Means' podcast series with NPR-affiliate WUNC examines the role of the U.S. government in creating the racial wealth gap between white and Black Americans.
-The series was distributed nationally to public radio stations from American Public Media as a four-episode special.
+Ways & Means partnered with NC Public Radio/WUNC to examine the role of the U.S. government in creating the racial wealth gap between white and Black Americans.
+The project began as a podcast, and was turned into a public radio series which was distributed nationally by American Public Media.
 It aired in major markets including Washington, DC; Atlanta; Seattle; Charlotte and more.
 The series is co-produced by Duke Professor William A. "Sandy" Darity Jr and A. Kirsten Mullen, co-authors of the award-winning book From Here to Equality: Reparations for Black Americans in the 21st Century.

 Ways & Means

-Ways & Means is a documentary-style narrative podcast hosted by journalists Lindsay Foster Thomas and Emily Hanford.
+Ways & Means is a documentary-style narrative podcast.
 Episodes are often recorded on location in places like India, Kenya and Nepal.

 Ways & Means host

-Lindsay Thomas hosted Season 6 of Ways & Means, the Arc of Justice series.
-She is the Director of Content at NPR affiliate North Carolina Public Radio/WUNC.
+Lindsay Thomas hosted Season 6 of Ways & Means.
+At the time, she was Director of Content at North Carolina Public Radio/WUNC.

 Featured Episode